-My take on this classic British pedal, we all know about the Rangemaster right? classic rock and British blues tone, think Eric Claptons Beano tone, think Jimmy Page, think Rory Gallagher.
-The 108Master has a decent dose of gritty boost on tap, as you increase the boost so does the grit, and a range dial to add in some low mids if you want to fatten thing up.
+My take on this classic British pedal, but with added dirt.
+We all know about the Rangemaster right?
+Classic rock and British blues tone, think Eric Claptons Beano tone, think Jimmy Page, think Rory Gallagher.
+The 108Master has a huge dose of gritty boost on tap, as you increase the boost so does the grit, and a range dial to add in some low mids if you want to fatten thing up.
 There’s also a bright switch with will just take the presence down if the boost becomes too spiky for your rig but will maintain the grittyness.
+This pedal takes no prisoners there’s nothing gentle about the 108Master is a full on rock beast, just read the reviews from other owners.

 A much misunderstood pedal that should be an essential part of any guitarists toolkit.
 Until you’ve tried one its hard to describe the importance of this pedal.
 I was late to that party and now can’t live without it.